thecomeonman/IntentVsOutcome/README.md

--   You can see a shift in the distribution towards the left, from having larger parts of the pitch having a positive `ExpectedAttackDeltaPV_xy` in the outcome version of the model to smaller parts of the pitch in the intent version of the model.
+-   You can see a shift in the distribution towards the left, from having larger parts of the pitch having a positive `AttackEPVAdded_xy` in the outcome version of the model to smaller parts of the pitch in the intent version of the model.

 The other distributions also change in a similar manner -